Uruk period: Susiana and the Iranian Plateau

-The region around Susa in the southwest of modern Iran (Susiana, present-day Khuzistan), is located right next to lower Mesopotamia, which exercized a powerful influence on it from the 5th millennium BC, and might be considered to have been part of the Uruk culture in the second half of the 4th millennium BC, either as a result of colonization or a more gradual acculturation, but it did retain its own unique characteristics.
+The region around Susa in the southwest of modern Iran (Susiana, present-day Khuzistan), is located right next to lower Mesopotamia, which exercised a powerful influence on it from the 5th millennium BC, and might be considered to have been part of the Uruk culture in the second half of the 4th millennium BC, either as a result of colonization or a more gradual acculturation, but it did retain its own unique characteristics.
 Other sites in the region also have archaeological levels belonging to this period, such as Jaffarabad and Chogha Mish, which also bear witness to the stages of proto-urban and state formation.
 The Uruk period levels at Susa are called Susa I (c.
 4000–3700 BC) and Susa II (c.
 3700–3100 BC), during which the site became an urban settlement.
 Susa I saw the beginning of monumental architecture on the site, with the construction of a 'High Terrace', which was increased during Susa II to measure roughly 60 x 45 meters.
 The most interesting aspect of this site is the objects discovered there, which are the most important evidence available to us for the art of the Uruk period and the beginning of administration and writing.
 The cylinder seals of Susa I and Susa II have a very rich iconography, uniquely emphasising scenes of everyday life, although there is also some kind of local potentate which P. Amiet sees as a 'proto-royal figure,' preceding the 'priest-kings' of Late Uruk.
-These cylinder seals, as well as bullae, clay tokens ad numerical tablets, indicate the rise of administration and of accounting techniques at Susa during the second half of the 4th millennium BC.
+These cylinder seals, as well as bullae, clay tokens and numerical tablets, indicate the rise of administration and of accounting techniques at Susa during the second half of the 4th millennium BC.

 Further north, in the Zagros, the site of Godin Tepe in the Kangavar valley is particularly important.
 Level V of this site belongs to the Uruk period.
 Remains have been uncovered of an ovoid wall, enclosing several buildings organized around a central court, with a large structure to the north which might be a public building.
 The material culture has some traits which are shared with that of Late Uruk and Susa II.
 Level V of Godin Tepe could be interpreted as an establishment of merchants from Susa and/or lower Mesopotamia, interested in the location of the site on commercial routes, especially those linked to the tin and lapis lazuli mines on the Iranian Plateau and in Afghanistan.
 Further east, the key site of Tepe Sialk, near Kashan, shows no clear evidence of links with the Uruk culture in its Level III, but beveled rim bowls are found all the way out to Tepe Ghabristan in the Elbourz and near Jiroft at Mahtoutabad further to the southeast.

 In this region, the retreat of the Uruk culture resulted in a particular phenomenon, the Proto-Elamite civilization, which seems to have been centered on the region of Tell-e Malyan and Susiana and seems to have taken over the Uruk culture's links with the Iranian plateau.